It's New Year's - time for Pork and Sauerkraut.

 *Which is odd, because I didn't have pork and sauerkraut until I spent New Year's Day with my wife's family.
 But that's a different story.

 Choucroute Garnie is the traditional dish of Alsace, the section of France that sticks into Germany.
 Alsace switched back and forth between Germany and France during the wars between the 13th century and 20th century.
-When the Germans won the war, the border was the Vosges mountains to the east of Alsace; when the French won the war, the border was the Rhine river to the west.
+When the Germans won the war, the border was the Vosges mountains to the west of Alsace; when the French won the war, the border was the Rhine river to the east.
 Alsatian cuisine represents that blend - it is a lot heavier on the sauerkraut than the rest of France.

 Now, the full-on version of Choucroute Garnie is delicious, and worth all the work.
 Sometimes I need a sauerkraut fix, though, so here is my short-cut version, using the pressure cooker.